microsoft/vscode-docs/docs/languages/powershell.md

 potential code defects and suggests possible solutions for improvements.

-The PowerShell extension includes **PSScriptAnalyzer** by default, and automatically performs analysis on PowerShell script files being edited in VS Code.
+The PowerShell extension includes **PSScriptAnalyzer** by default, and automatically performs analysis on PowerShell script files you edit in VS Code.

-**PSScriptAnalyzer** comes with a collection of built-in rules that check various aspects of PowerShell source code such as presence of uninitialized variables, usage of PSCredential Type, usage of `Invoke-Expression`, and others.
+**PSScriptAnalyzer** comes with a collection of built-in rules that check various aspects of PowerShell source code such as presence of uninitialized variables, usage of **PSCredential** type, usage of `Invoke-Expression`, and others.
 The module also allows you to include or exclude specific rules.